sap-linuxlab/terraform.templates_for_sap/docs/DEV_INFRASTRUCTURE_GUIDANCE.md

 - Create Resource Group, or re-use existing Resource Group
 - Create IAM `(WIP)`

+If re-using an existing VPC Subnet, it must be attached to a Public Gateway (PGW).
+This is due to Terraform design limitations which cannot detect if the PGW is missing and subsequently provision/attach.

 ### Terraform execution permissions

 The API Key of either a User Account or Service ID will need to be assigned, by the Cloud Account Administrator, to an IAM Access Group with a minimum set of user permissons to perform these activities automatically with Terraform.